Naqada culture: Physical anthropological studies

-Hanihara et al. (2003) performed a cranial study on 70 samples from a global database which featured samples from Predynastic Naqada and 12th-13th dynasty Kerma which were classified in the study as "North Africans" and other samples from Somalia along with Nigeria which were classified as "Sub-Saharans" but lacked a specified dating period.
-The samples from predynastic Naqada and Kerma clustered closely whilst the other samples from Sub-Saharan Africa showed "significant separation from other regions, as well as diversity among themselves".
+Hanihara et al. (2003) performed a cranial study on 70 samples from a global database which featured samples from Predynastic Naqada and 12th-13th dynasty Kerma which were collectively classified in the study as "North Africans" and other samples from Somalia along with Nigeria which were classified as "Sub-Saharans", but lacked a specified dating period.
+The samples from predynastic Naqada and Kerma clustered closely and with European groups, whilst the other samples from Sub-Saharan Africa showed "significant separation from other regions, as well as diversity among themselves".

+On the other hand, various biological anthropological studies have found Naqada skeletal remains to have Northeastern African biological affinities.
+In 1996, 53 Naqada crania were measured and characterized by SOY Keita.
+He concluded that 61-64% were classified as southern series (which shares closest affinities with Kerma Kushites), while 36-41% were more similar to the northern Egyptian pattern (Coastal Maghrebi).
+In contrast, the set of Badarian crania were largely conforming to the Upper Egyptian-southern series at rates of 90-100%, with 9% possibly displaying northern affinities.
+This change is mainly attributed to the local migration along the Nile-Valley from northern Egyptians, and/or migration of Near-East populations, which lead to genetic exchange.
+The Middle Eastern series had some similarities with the early Southern Upper Egyptians and Nubians, which was considered by the researcher probably a reflection of their real presence to some degree, a consideration attested by archeological and historical sources.

-Various biological anthropological studies have found Naqada skeletal remains to have African biological affinities.
-Biological anthropologists, Shomarka Keita and A.J.
+The biological anthropologists, Shomarka Keita and A.J.
 Boyce, have stated that the "studies of crania from southern predynastic Egypt, from the formative period (4000-3100 B.C.), show them usually to be more similar to the crania of ancient Nubians, Kushites, Saharans, or modern groups from the Horn of Africa than to those of dynastic northern Egyptians or ancient or modern southern Europeans".
 Keita and Boyce further added that the limb proportions of early Nile Valley remains were generally closer to tropical populations.
 They regarded this as significant because Egypt is not located in the tropical region.
-The authors suggested that “the Egyptian Nile Valley was not primarily settled by cold-adapted peoples such as Europeans”.
+The authors suggested that "the Egyptian Nile Valley was not primarily settled by cold-adapted peoples such as Europeans".